|

 GUIDELINES

-Nevertheless, ephedra supplements can be purchased via the Internet.
+As mentioned above, the FDA banned the sale of supplements containing ephedra in 2004.
+This became final in August 2006 after a series of legal challenges.
+Nevertheless, it's possible that ephedra supplements could still be purchased via the Internet.
 If that occurs, then athletes, dieters, and other consumers are urged to consider the following:

 Guidelines for Athletes: